minyez/tmc-frohlich/README.md

 - [ ] rewrite some `emc` functions to use numpy (WIP)
 - [ ] optimize the execution: DFPT and VBM/CBM searching can be performed at the same time
 - [ ] support for spin-polarizatino, i.e. ISPIN=2 (?)

+## Known issues

+- [ ] Carbon diamond seems to have no ionic contribution to epsilon.
+Is it correct or is there something wrong in the DFPT input?